 On Sept.
 24, 2018, the Flyers introduced the world to their new mascot, Gritty.

-His odd appearance made him an instant hit and he has been one of the most popular mascots in all of professional sports.
+His odd appearance made him an instant hit, and he has been one of the most popular mascots in all professional sports.

 Happy Birthday to You

-A total of 16 players to skate in at least one NHL game were born on this date.
-The first to debut in the league was Albert Holway, who was born on Sept.
+A total of 17 players to skate in at least one NHL game was born on this date.
+The first to debut in the league was Albert Holway, born on Sept.
 24, 1902.
 He played defense in 116 games, for three teams, between 1924 and 1929.
-Defenseman Brent Lernout, turning 25 today, made his debut with the Canadiens back in 2016.
+Defenseman Brent Lernout, turning 27 today, made his debut with the Canadiens back in 2016.

 Other notable players born on this date include Tim Ecclestone (74), Karl Alzner (34), and the late Dave Maloney.

 Matthew Zator is the assistant managing editor at THW and a writer who lives and breathes Vancouver Canucks hockey, the NHL Draft, and prospects in general.
 He loves talking about young players and their potential.
 Matthew is a must-read for Canucks fans and fans of the NHL Draft and its prospects.
 For interview requests or content information, you can follow Matthew through his social media accounts which are listed under his photo at the conclusion of articles like this one about Tyler Motte.

 Matthew also co-hosts The Hockey Writers Prospect Corner on YouTube.